Sladernimo/v-roleplay/README.md

 * Prefix field names with the table name, except for _main tables (i.e. acct_id, job_loc_id)
 * Tables use primary index on their ID column.
 * Tables use both secondary indexes & cascading foreign key links to any ID that points to another table
+---
 ### Notes
 * The resource is designed to load the script files first, then initialize after that's done.
 * The IDEAS.md file is not a to-do list.
 It's just a random file to throw ideas into when they come to mind.
 * Bitwise values are used for several different aspects related to permissions.
 The value of -1 is **always** used as "*all flags*" for that set.
+* The script does not fade in the game camera.
+You'll need the [v-roleplay-intro](https://github.com/VortrexFTW/v-roleplay-intro) for that.
+* The script does not contain any content except item types.
+You need to spawn all businesses, houses, vehicles, jobs, job routes, etc.